EVerest/libocpp/README.md

 ## Support for websocket++

-The old old websocket++ implmentation has been deprecated.
-For enabling old websocket++ support use the following cmake option:
+The old websocket++ implementation has been deprecated.
+For enabling websocket++ support use the following cmake option:

 ```bash
   cmake .. -DLIBOCPP_ENABLE_DEPRECATED_WEBSOCKETPP=ON